TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-admin-azurecli-powershell.md

 # Unable to create Collection with Unique Key from CLI

-Use [Cosmos DB SDKs](https://docs.microsoft.com/azure/cosmos-db/unique-keys#sql-api-sample) to create Unique Keys per Collection.
+Use [Cosmos DB SDKs/Various APIs](https://docs.microsoft.com/azure/cosmos-db/unique-keys#sql-api-sample) to create Unique Keys per Collection.
 Support for Unique Key definition in the Azure CLI is in our Roadmap.

 # Could not find Cmd-lets to create Cosmos DB Collection in PowerShell

-The Azure Cosmos DB PowerShell does not have Cmd-lets to manage the runtime resource such as Database, Collection/Tables/graphs, Users, Permissions, documents/items/nodes/edges and attachments
+The Azure Cosmos DB PowerShell does not have Cmd-lets to manage the runtime resource such as Database, Collection/Tables/Graphs, Users, Permissions, documents/items/nodes/edges/Triggers/Stored Procedure/User Defined Function and attachments

 You can use the below approaches to manage the runtime resources.